Loyola University Chicago

 Jacqueline Scott

 This course is a general introduction to ethics or moral philosophy by way of a comparison of two traditions: western and ancient Chinese.
 The course examines both ethical norms for conduct (e.g., theories of right and wrong action, theories of justice, and theories of human rights) and ethical norms for judging the goodness or badness of persons and their lives as they have arisen in three general approaches within the two traditions: idealist, realist, and immoralist.
 The course examines alternative theories of value and morality.
-Special attention will be given to criteria for chosing between conflicting ethical theories, moral disagreement, the justification of moral judgments, and the application of ethical standards to practical decision-making and ethical questions that arise in everyday life.
+Special attention will be given to criteria for choosing between conflicting ethical theories, moral disagreement, the justification of moral judgments, and the application of ethical standards to practical decision-making and ethical questions that arise in everyday life.

 PHIL 181: Ethics